From inside the book

 Síða 16

-... attacks undertaken surreptitiously , with the stealth of foreign agents and the fury of anarchists — the exasperated press reverted to explanations linking “ outragette " violence to a pathological repudiation of femininity .
+... foreign agents and the fury of anarchists — the exasperated press reverted to explanations linking “ outragette " violence to a pathological repudiation of femininity . " The brilliantly illegible political avant - gardism cultivated by ...

-... attacks undertaken surreptitiously , with the stealth of foreign agents and the fury of anarchists — the exasperated press reverted to explanations linking “ outragette " violence to a pathological repudiation of femininity .
+... foreign agents and the fury of anarchists — the exasperated press reverted to explanations linking “ outragette " violence to a pathological repudiation of femininity . " The brilliantly illegible political avant - gardism cultivated by ...

 Aðrar útgáfur - View all